bpevs/japanese.bpev.me/week-1/README.md

 **Kanji** - We will slowly be learning kanji as we expand our vocabulary.
 We won't be ignoring kanji.
 We just won't be focusing on it.

 **Romaji** - In this course, we will little to no romaji, in order to prevent it from becoming a crutch, because for pronunciation, we should primarly rely on ひらがな.
 For learning ひらがな, we will try to lean on audio as much as we can, instead of Romaji.

-# 1. Write and type ひらがな

-Here's how it'll work:

-- See the page showing a set of characters
-- Listen to an audio flashcards for those characters
-- Write the character a few times
-- Some example words using these characters will be in the answer.
-So practice writing those.
-- Also practice typing after if you have some time.
-It's easier on phone.

-# 2. Start with our first noun flashcards

-Do this after #1.
-You should be able to recognize words.